FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting Limerick City and County Council - 25th November 2024.md

 days, I shall ask officials to immediately assess if that approach could instead

-be agreed in time for our Budget meeting on Friday.--- 21
+be agreed in time for our Budget meeting on Friday.
+---
+21

 **Suspension of Standing Order No. 4:** The Príomh Chomhairleoir drew attention to the time